Be inspired with recipes created by chefs.

 Plant-based diets are built around whole grains, legumes, vegetables and fruits.
 In basic terms, plant-based refers to the products that don’t contain any animal products – so, no dairy in milk, no animal meat in sausages and steaks, and so on.

-According to Google Trends, the plant-based term is at its peak popularity, with over 700 searches a month being performed by Australians.
-But the rise in interest to plant-based shouldn’t come as a surprise, with now 2.5 million Australians (12.1% of the population) following a plant based diet – up 14.2% (2.2 million) from 2014, according to Roy Morgan.
+According to Google Trends, the plant-based term is at its peak popularity, with hundreds of searches a month being performed by Australians.
+But the rise in interest in plant-based and flexitarian lifestyles shouldn’t come as a surprise, with over 2.5 million Australians (as of 2018) following a plant-based diet according to Roy Morgan.
+Not to mention, large chain grocery stores throughout the country including Coles, Woolworths and IGA are adding more and more vegan and vegetarian options to their shelves year on year.

 Along with the rise in individuals following plant-based diets, so too is the amount spent on these diet-specified products.
 By 2030, Australians are expected to spend between $1.4 billion and $4.6 billion a year on plant-based meat, according to Deloitte.
 So, with a figure as big a that, it’s no wonder why businesses are beginning to jump on board the trend.

-Now with the use of technology, businesses have been able to create plant-based products that look, feel and taste like the real thing.
-From steaks, mince, sausages, chicken, bacon, milk and cheese – everything and anything that contains animal traces has now been transformed to plant-based.
+Now with the use of technology, businesses like Plantry have been able to create plant-based products that look, feel and taste like the real thing.
+From nuggets, burger patties, mayo, buns, bacon, milk and cheese – everything and anything that contains animal traces has now been transformed to plant-based.

 “We’re facing a multi-billion-dollar opportunity for Australia to become a global plant-protein powerhouse,” Food Frontier CEO, Thomas King told Business Insider.
 “It comes off the back of a wave of new plant-based meat products, enabled by advances in food science and culinary creativity, that aim to mimic the sensory experience of eating conventional meat with fewer environmental impacts.”